simonclavet/Bof/README.md

 Then hit F5.

+Using: vulkan, vma, glfw, glm, imgui, spdlog, pods, rapidjson, kissnet, magic_enum, stb_image, tiny_obj_loader.

-For now I just reproduced the vulkan tutorial, using the modern cpp bindings vulkan.hpp.
+For now I mostly just reproduced the vulkan tutorial, using the modern cpp bindings vulkan.hpp, and VulkanMemoryAllocator.hpp.

 I follow the [Carmack coding style](http://number-none.com/blow/blog/programming/2014/09/26/carmack-on-inlined-code.html).
 This means just a small number of large methods for init and tick, then a bunch of functionnal helpers.
 Functionnal helpers have some arguments const, some arguments are the results, some arguments are inout (so, not really functionnal).
-If a method is called only once, it should be either inlined, or made functional.
+If a method is called only once, it can (should?) be inlined, else it should be made (almost) functional.

-Some goals:
+Some long term goals and principles of this:

 Completelly separate data from procedures (data-oriented-design) with an entity-component-system.
 No data exists outside of a simple plain-old-data component, that can